 Another useful rule of thumb is to ensure the term of the bond does not exceed the "useful life" of the project that is being financed.
 Many of the benefits of the 1996 and 2000 "neighborhood improvement" bonds dissipated years ago, but Providence will continue paying off these bonds until 2018.
-Similarly, Providence still has several years left before it will pay off either the 2010 PRA bond or the 2011 "green energy" bond, the main proceeds of which were immediately liquidated to close a deficit.
+Similarly, Providence still has more than a decade before it will pay off the 2011 "green energy" bond, most of which was immediately liquidate to close a deficit.